• Compare prices from over 270 rail and coach companies in Europe

 Travelling from London to Brighton by train

-Planning a sunny day out or weekend away in Brighton and want to travel by train?
-Look no further.
+If you’re planning a sunny day out or weekend away in Brighton and want to travel by train, we’re here to help!

-The train from London to Brighton usually takes 1 hour and 25 minutes, but can take just 57 minutes on the fastest services.
-Many of the trains between London and Brighton are operated by Southern as well as Thameslink and Gatwick Express.
+Usually, the train from London to Brighton takes 1 hour and 22 minutes but can take just 58 minutes on the fastest services.
+On this route, services are operated by Southern, Thameslink and Gatwick Express.
 All three train companies offer free WiFi on most of their trains – just look out for the blue WiFi sign on the door of your carriage.

 Whether you’re heading for a day out at Brighton beach (featured as one of our best beaches to reach by train from London) or shopping in The Lanes, use our Journey Planner at the top of the page to book trains to Brighton and search for cheap ticket prices – we’ll show you how much you can save on your train tickets if you travel Off-Peak or use a Railcard.

 Ready to book?
-Start a search for cheap train tickets from London to Brighton in our Journey Planner at the top of the page, or keep reading for money-saving tips and FAQs.
+Start a search for cheap train tickets from London to Brighton in our Journey Planner at the top of the page, or keep reading for more information on:

 Journey details